TobyCeballos/odin_docs/docs/setting-up/initial-entries.md

 You can even set an image for the item.

-For more information on Sales Items in Frappe Books click [here](/entries/items).
+For more information on Sales Items in OdinPOS click [here](/entries/items).

 ## Add Customers